keithlegg/mojo_V3_fpga_firmware/README.md

 THIS IS THE OLD LEGACY FIRMWARE, NOT THE ONE THAT THE AUTHOR SAYS TO USE.

-legacy firmware code - Justin Rajewski

-LUFA Library- Copyright (C) Dean Camera dean [at] fourwalledcubicle [dot] com, www.lufa-lib.org
+Uses code from two other github repos mentiooned in the readme:

-This is a "modern" version that will compile on linux with the latest version of LUFA in an attempt to keep the Mojo FPGA alive and relevant.
+This is a "modern" version that will compile on the latest linux (ubuntu 24.04.1 LTS) with the latest version of LUFA (v170418) in an attempt to keep the Mojo FPGA alive and relevant.

 To install: